jsmarier-courses/midterm-project-sominan01/mpad2003_midterm_sominan.md

 I used three different methods to clean the data.
 First, I used SPLIT and CONCATENATE functions.
 I used SPLIT function to divide the English and French descriptions.
-After, I copied and pasted the value only and deleted the original description with English and French, and French description which only leaves to English description.
+After, I copied and pasted the value only and deleted the original English and French combined description, and French description which only leaves to English description in the data.
-Moreover, the bound of service requests are Ottawa, Ontario, I decided to add the specific address using CONCATENATE function.
+Moreover, the bound of service requests are Ottawa, Ontario, so I decided to add the specific address using CONCATENATE function.
-Second, I froze the first row and column to see the category everytime I scrolled down the data.
+Second, I froze the first row to see the category everytime I scrolled down the data.
 Then, I added the filter to entire column.
 Finally, I used OpenRefine to clean up the clusters.
 There are small changes to make through OpenRefine.
-For the channel column, there are two voice in and merged the voice in section concluding 828 rows.
+For the channel column, I got rid of white space in one of the voice in category concluding 828 rows.
 I also narrowed down the category by merging zones to zoning, walk-in to walk in, and signal flasher to signal flash.
-I deleted the latitude and longitude columns because they were irrelevant to my data and the address column can represent them.
+I deleted the latitude and longitude columns because they were irrelevant to the data and the address can represent them instead.

 A screen capture of my dataset:
 <img src="import-screen-capture2.png"/>